Gau travel shrine with Jambhala inside

 Materials: Gilt copper

-gau is a container for a small statue representing a buddhist deity, or for a miniature painting (tsakli), or indeed it can be a container for relics such as bone fragments, hair, or fragments of clothing of deceased teachers.
-Likewise, lightening-struck metal (thokcha), mantras or healing herbs can be contained.
-The portable gaus are worn with a fabric or leather strap over the shoulder so that they may hang on the side, or in front of the chest.
+A ga'u is an amulet box usually hosting a small statue representing a Buddhist deity or a miniature painting (tsaklil), and containing relics –such as bone fragments, hair, or pieces of clothing of deceased teachers– or consecrated substances.
+The portable ga'u are worn with a fabric or leather strap over the shoulder so that they may hang on the side, or around the neck in front of the chest.
 Worn close to the body, sometimes tied in the hair, such a container serves as a protecting amulet.
-A gau can normally be closed with a lid like a box and is embellished with gems like corals, turquoise or pearls.
+A ga'u can normally be closed with a lid like a box and is embellished with gems like corals, turquoise or pearls.
 Larger specimens are rectangular, while the smaller ones are square, polygonal or round.